 1. Accompany your kids or play with them

 As you play or browse together, ensure you do not go beyond the advisable screen times for kids.
 This way, you can easily train them and determine when to stop the game or browsing.
-It is easier to end a game you are involved in that the one you're not.
+It is easier to end a game you are involved in than the one you're not.

 2. Use reliable tools to help you

 You feel exhausted.
 You're just from a long day's work and you know your kids have had a great day watching movies or playing virtual games.
 You can't even sit down to play a physical game with them.
-Here's the truth: there's almost no way of controlling how much screen times your kids have when you are often far from them.
+Here's the truth: there's almost no way of controlling how much screen time your kids have when you are often far from them.

 Fortunately, you can use one of the reliable technology tools out there to sort out the problem and meet the recommended screen times for kids.
 One of these tools is an app called FamiSafe.
 The software can function on both iOS and Android devices.

 FamiSafe comes with a screen time control function.
 The app allows parents to monitor daily amounts of time their kids spend online.
 Also, you can block your kids' devices temporarily or reward extra screen time to those students who complete their assignments effectively.